KDjonev/Capstone-Android-App/SmartRGApp/doc/PULL_REQUEST_TEMPLATE.md

 ## Goal:

-## Add a screenshot/gif of changes
+## Add a screenshot/gif of your changes

 ## Where did you make changes (optional)